 The normal material in threejs

 One of the materials that I might use as a kind of place holder material in threejs would be the normal material, in fact I often seem to use if for that kind of task.
 One nice thing about it is that it is a way to quickly show some depth without having to do much of anything with textures and light sources.
-This is not the case when using the basic material that is just going to show up as a solid blob of color, or standard material which will require a light source.
-However there are still a few other options the task of having a simple place holder material such as the depth material.
+This is not the case when using the basic material, which is the default material for a mesh, as it is just going to show up as a solid blob of color when just the color option is used.
+Other options such as the standard material will require a light source in order to show some depth.
+However there are still a few other options for the task of having a simple place holder material such as the depth material, or doing some kind of quick trick with lines as a child object or something to that effect.

 The normal material will render colors to the faces of a geometry by way of the state of the normal attribute of the buffer geometry geometry instance used with the mesh object.
-The normal attribute is an array of values that corresponds with the position attribute that is used to set an alternative direction independent of the state of position attribute of a geometry that holds the state of the actual points in space.
-The normal attribute is a must have attribute when it comes to using any material that has to do with light such as with the standard material, but it is also needed for a material such as the normal material which will help show what the deal is with the state of this kind of attribute.
+The normal attribute is an array of values that corresponds with the position attribute that is used to set an alternative direction independent of the state of position attribute of a geometry.
+The position attribute mind you is the attribute that holds the state of the actual points in space.
+The normal attribute is then a must have attribute when it comes to using this normal material, most built in geometry constructors will create this for you.
+However there are some cases in which the normal attribute might need to be mutated, or created in the first place.

 The normal material can be used as a way to find out if there are problems with the normal attribute of a geometry as there is a certain look that an object should have when using it.
 However it might not be the best tool for the job as there are other things to work with in the core of the threejs library such as arrow helpers.
 In addition there are additional external files that can be used on top of threejs that will add a kind of normal helper which might be the best tool for debugging normal attributes of geometry.